 Program overview

-Students will acquire comprehensive knowledge spanning the full value chain - from mining and refining to manufacturing and recycling, covering interdisciplinary fields including, but not limited to: materials engineering, advanced characterization for manufacturing (e.g., inline metrology), electrochemical engineering, AI/ML for smart manufacturing, supply chain management, modern polymer and ceramic manufacturing for energy applications, robotic defect detection for quality control, and specialized tooling and equipment design.
+Students will acquire comprehensive knowledge spanning the full value chain — from mining and refining to manufacturing and recycling, covering interdisciplinary fields including, but not limited to: materials engineering, advanced characterization for manufacturing (e.g., inline metrology), electrochemical engineering, artificial intelligence and machine learning (AI/ML) for smart manufacturing, supply chain management, modern polymer and ceramic manufacturing for energy applications, robotic defect detection for quality control, and specialized tooling and equipment design.

 Learning outcomes

-• Current UW students interested in joining the Spring 2026 term must apply by March 1.
+- Current UW students interested in joining the Fall 2026 term must apply by June 22.

 Curriculum